opencadc/vostools/vos/README.md

 VOSpace is a Distributed Cloud storage service for use in Astronomy.

-There are three ways to use vos:
+There are two ways to use vos:

 1. access VOSpace using the command-line script: eg. *vcp*
-1. make VOSpace appear as mounted filesystem: *mountvofs*
-1. use the vos module inside a Python script: `import vos`
+2. use the vos module inside a Python script: `import vos`

 Authentication to the CANFAR VOSpace service is performed using X509 security certificates, header tokens or username/password pairs.
 The authentication system is managed by the CADC Group Management Service (GMS).